Bishop Museum in Honolulu, HI

 Are pets allowed?

 Please be aware that animals are not allowed on Bishop Museum premises.
-This restriction does not apply to service animals.
+Service animals are welcome.

 Are photography and videography allowed inside the museum?